Eligibility for Financial Aid

 In order to be eligible for federal financial aid, all students must have a high school diploma, GED, or an academic transcript that shows completion of at least a two year program that is acceptable for full credit toward a bachelor’s degree (72 quarter credits).

 Default or Repayment Status

-If you are in default on a federal Stafford or Perkins student loan you will not be eligible for federal aid.
-You may not be eligible for other aid.
+If you are in default on a Federal Stafford/Direct or Perkins student loan you will not be eligible for federal aid.
+You may also not be eligible for other types of aid.

 If you owe repayments on federal student grants you must repay in full or make satisfactory arrangements to repay before you regain eligibility.